The History of St. Mary's

 The Society of the Holy Child Jesus

-The Society of the Holy Child Jesus (SHCJ) is a Catholic religious order for women which was founded in England in 1846 by Cornelia Connelly.
-It follows the rules of the Society of Jesus (the Jesuit order for men) and believed that students “would always succeed the better for being happy”.
-In 1856, Alexander Goss, the Roman Catholic Bishop of Liverpool (in which Diocese Blackpool then was) invited the sisters of the Society of the Holy Child Jesus to send out a branch from their house in Liverpool to teach in Father Bampton’s Poor School on Talbot Road, Blackpool.
-They arrived with 12 girl boarders.
-With accommodation in Queen’s Square acquired for themselves and for the girls, the school flourished.
-It was run by a man.
+The Society of the Holy Child Jesus (SHCJ) is a Catholic religious order for women that originated in England in 1846, founded by Cornelia Connelly.
+The order follows the rules of the Society of Jesus, commonly known as the Jesuit order for men, and firmly believed that students “would always succeed the better for being happy”.
+In 1856, the Roman Catholic Bishop of Liverpool, Alexander Goss, extended an invitation to the sisters of the Society of the Holy Child Jesus to establish a branch in Blackpool and teach at Father Bampton’s Poor School on Talbot Road.
+The sisters arrived with twelve girl boarders, and with accommodations secured for themselves and the students in Queen’s Square, the school flourished under their care.
+Despite being run by a man, the school thrived with the help of the devoted sisters.

 St. Joseph's